The following figure is a plot of the percent ionic character aga... | Channels for Pearson+

 11. Bonding & Molecular Structure Chemical Bonds

 The following figure is a plot of the percent ionic character against the difference of electronegativities for various bonds.
-Using this figure, determine the approximate percent ionic character for the Si—O bond.
+Using this figure, determine the approximate percent ionic character for the Br—Cl bond.

 The following figure is a plot of the percent ionic character against the difference of electronegativities for various bonds.
-Using this figure, determine the approximate percent ionic character for the Si—O bond.
+Using this figure, determine the approximate percent ionic character for the Br—Cl bond.

 ANSWERS OPTIONS